 Rabab Abdulhadi is Associate Professor of Ethnic Studies, Associate Professor of Race and Resistance Studies, and Senior Scholar, Arab and Muslim Ethnicities and Diasporas Initiative at San Francisco State University.
 She is a long-time feminist activist and scholar who has contributed to the struggle for Palestinian self-determination and the well-being of Palestinian women.
 From 1982 to 1988, she was the Director of Political and International Relations at the Middle East Research Center in New York.

-Oroub al-Abed is a PhD student in Development Studies at the University of London, School of Oriental and African Studies.
-She is the author of Unprotected: Palestinians in Egypt since 1948 (Washington, DC and Ottowa, CA: Institute for Palestine Studies and the International Development Research Centre, 2009).
+Oroub El-Abed is a postdoctoral research fellow with the Centre for British Research in the Levant (British Academy grant).
+She holds a PhD in Development Studies from the University of London, School of Oriental and African Studies, and has consulted and written in the area of political economy of development and forced migration, particularly Palestinian refugees in the Middle East.
+She is the author of Unprotected: Palestinians in Egypt since1948 (Washington, DC and Ottowa, CA: Institute for Palestine Studies and the International Development Research Centre, 2009).

 Naseer Aruri is Chancellor Professor (Emeritus) of Political Science at the University of Massachusetts at Dartmouth.
 He is a founder, former chair, and now member-at-large of the Board of Directors of the Trans-Arab Research Institute (Boston), and a member of the Advisory Board of Directors of the International Institute for Criminal Investigations (The Hague).
 Dr. Aruri is the author of several books, including Dishonest Broker: the U.S. Role in Israel and Palestine (South End Press).